flast101/flast101.github.io/index.md

 ## Reverse Shell Cheat Sheet
 **My Reverse Shell Cheat Sheet**

-You can find them all artound the internet.
+You can find them all around the internet.
 I couldn't find them all in one place, so I write them down here.
 Don't hesitate to tell me if you find some more and I will add them to this list.
 _[Read more ...](https://flast101.github.io/reverse-shell-cheatsheet)_

 * * *